Literature Studies booking now:

 - Participants will be responsible for arranging their own travel to and from our departure and end point, the port of Mallaig on the west coast of the Scottish Highlands, as well as insurance to cover their trip.

-- We have just seven places available.
+- We have just one place (of seven) remaining.
 If you are interested in joining, please email us using the subject line Moby Dick 2025 giving your name and a phone number on which we may contact you.

 - Please note that the voyage will involve sharing confined living and sleeping space while onboard.
 We do not require you to have nautical skills, but some time spent on sailing boats or camping would be useful so you know what to expect.
 We ask you to let us know in your email whether you have such experience and to confirm that you are in good physical health.